 Characteristic Definition Terms Extent The reach of the impact (i.e. physical distance an On-site - impacts that are limited to the site area only, i.e. within 500 m of drilling well (exclusion zone). impact will extend to) Local - impacts that are limited to the project site and within the block.
 Regional - impacts that affect regionally important environmental resources or are experienced at a regional scale as determined by administrative boundaries, habitat type/ecosystems, ie extend to areas outside the block.
 National - impacts that affect nationally important environmental resources or affect an area that is nationally important/ or have macro-economic consequences.
 Trans-boundary/International - impacts that affect internationally important resources such as areas protected by international conventions or impact areas outside of South Africa.
-Scale Quantitative measures as applicable for the feature or resources of the area damaged or impacted, the fraction of a resource that is lost or affected, etc.). affects.
+Scale - Quantitative measures as applicable for the feature or resources affects.
 No fixed designations as it is intended to be a numerical value.
-Frequency Measure of the constancy or periodicity of the impact.
-No fixed designations; intended to be a numerical value or a qualitative description.
+Frequency . , No fixed designations; intended to be a numerical value or a qualitative description.